ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/tutorial_en.md

 can all have different options.

 ### Where do I get a YAML file?
-The [PlayerSettings](/player-settings) page on the website allows you to configure your personal settings and download a `yaml` file.
+The [Player Settings](/player-settings) page on the website allows you to configure your personal settings and download a `yaml` file.
 You may configure up to three presets on this page.

 ### Your YAML file is weighted
 The Player Settings page has many options which are primarily represented with sliders.
 This allows you to choose how likely certain options are to occur relative to other options within a category.

-For example, imagine the generator creates a bucket labelled "Map Shuffle", and places folded pieces of paper into the bucket for each sub-option.
+For example, imagine the generator creates a bucket labeled "Map Shuffle", and places folded pieces of paper into the bucket for each sub-option.
 Also imagine your chosen value for "On" is 20 and your value for "Off" is 40.

-In this example, sixth pieces of paper are put into the bucket.
+In this example, sixty pieces of paper are put into the bucket.
 Twenty for "On" and forty for "Off".
 When the generator is deciding whether or not to turn on map shuffle for your game, it reaches into this bucket and pulls out a piece of paper at random.
 In this example, you are much more likely to have map shuffle turned off.